 Despite having a number of shipyards in-system, no one seemed to be selling emergency decompression gear(EPMS bags) at a price he wanted to spend.
 Fesic also didn't find a hand-held personal maneuvering system he liked.
 And the selection of hand computers in-system were, disappointing, so he didn't buy one of those either.
 Fesic finally spent Cr 5,425 on his buys and the seller sites promised delivery to the port in a day or two.
 While he worked at that, Emkir and Aali finished trying to knock the ship on its side and cleaned up.
 After that, Aali got on-line to look for some items.
 The first was a necklace-like container for rings like those worn by people involved in sports to protect jewelry.
 The second item was a basic "quart-capacity" fanny pack, and she also decided she needed a few flashlights.
 After half an hour shopping, Aali had ordered everything to be delivered to the ship for Cr 15.
 After that, Aali went looking for Emkir again.

 In the meantime, Rol had been shopping and checked out a number of concourses.
-In one electronics store, the worker turned out to be the shop owner and had a sharp eye.
+In one electronics store, the worker turned out to be the shop owner and had a keen eye.
 He saw the stent behind Rol's right ear.
 Seeing a chance to make a sale, the man asked Rol, "Looking for add ons?"
 When Rol looked up, the man put a finger behind his own ear, making his meaning clear.
 Not sure where this was going, or what the man meant, Rol said "Possibly, Yes."
 Still, Rol's tone was guarded and he wanted to keep things open for the moment.
 Guessing Rol's caution, the man invited him "in the back" to look at the "selection"?
-Seeing the display-board "front" enclosing the store's sales floor was pretty flimsy and he wasn't being led into a space that could be sealed, Rol agreed and followed where the man led.
+Seeing the display-board "front" enclosing the store's sales floor was pretty flimsy and didn't seem to lead into a space that could be sealed, Rol agreed and followed where the man led.

-As Terin thought about the cost, about half what he had in his accounts, he also thought about having to ask Rol to install it.
-Wanting the device, Terin tried to haggle but got nowhere with that.
+Terin thought about the cost, nearly half what he had in his accounts, and also thought about having to ask Rol to install it.
+Wanting the device, Terin tried to haggle but got nowhere.
 Still wanting the kit, Terin paid the cash.
-Unlike Rol, Terin needed to watch his dwindling funds so he went back to the ship with his new toy, to find Rol.
-But Rol was not aboard, or in the berth when he checked.
+Unlike Rol, Terin had to watch his dwindling funds so he went back to the ship with his new toy, looking for Rol.
+But Rol wasn't aboard, or in the berth when he checked.
 With nothing better to do, Terin sparked up the news to see what was happening?
 The only reports he specifically noticed covered the capture of the Kakishuu.
 But, as Mikah had been told by the port master, the news on that subject was very minimal and almost no real details had been released.
 Having little else to do as the ship's navigator, Terin decided to relax until dinner, watching the news and exploring the many entertainment channels.